agnosticdev/AutomationScripts/README.md

 ## Jenkins_Install_Script
 The following script is a bash script that should help you get Jenkins up and running on a Ubuntu 14.04 server fast easily

+## Symfony_Install_Script
+CentOS Bash Script to setup a server and install Symfony